-In 2017 there were 735 National Insurance Number (NINo) registrations in Gateshead.
+In the year to September 2019 there were 877 National Insurance Number (NINo) registrations in Gateshead.
 NINo registrations are made when someone moves into the country and wants to begin work.
-Around two thirds (64%) of these registrations originated with people from the European Union, and 21% were from Asia and the Middle East.
+Almost half (49%) of these registrations originated with people from the European Union, and 29% were from Asia and the Middle East.
 NINo registrations hit a high point in 2007 when there were 1,069 registrations.
 Since then the number of registrations has gradually declined, hitting as low as 526 in 2012.
-However, the last few years have seen a resurgence of registrations, with 608 in 2013, 747 in 2014, 828 in 2015, and 843 in 2016, falling to 735 in 2017.
-EU registrations made up 68% of applications in 2016, but reduced to 64% of applications in 2017.
+However, the last few years have seen a resurgence of registrations.
+EU registrations made up 68% of applications in 2016, but have subsequently reduced to 49% in 2019.
 This may reflect the outcome of the Brexit referendum in 2016.

 ONS Migration Indicators Suite, Migration Indicators Tool, ONS 2018 (ONS website)

 DWP National Insurance Number Registrations, Year to September 2019 (GOV.uk website)